 All graduate applicants submit all application materials directly to the academic department, as graduate students first have to gain acceptance into their program of interest before gaining admission to NMSU.
 Please visit your appropriate department web pages, and inquire which additional documents are to be submitted aside from the application.
-After you have been accepted by the academic department, students will need to submit the required documents (transcripts, official TOEFL/IELTS scores, etc.) to the University Admissions office to gain admission to NMSU.
+After you have been accepted by the academic department, students will need to submit the required documents (transcripts, official TOEFL/IELTS scores, etc.) to the Graduate School to gain admission to NMSU.
 It is the responsibility of the applicant to be familiar with the steps and requirements of admission for the graduate program they apply for.

 Applicants should receive communications from University Admissions at the following times:

 - Upon submission of a completed application online, applicants will receive a confirmation message in the form of a thank you for your application to NMSU.

 - Upon submission of the application fee online, applicants will receive a confirmation message of their payment.